ayejayhicks/teamprofilegenerator/README.md

 Using Node.js I was tasked with building a comand-line application that takes in information about employees and then generates an HTML webpage that displays summaries for each person.

 ## Challenges and Successes
 There are so many files to work with for this homework assignment.
 I found myself floating through each folder to determine which file was used for what.
 Testing is new, I am unclear on how to write a test as well as incorporate classes into my code.
-My biggest success was being able to colaborate with other students to understand various parts of the assignment.
+My biggest success was being able to collaborate with other students to understand various parts of the assignment.

 ## Technologies Used
 Node.js